Aphrodisias: Bouleuterion

 The Bouleuterion (council house), or Odeon, is centered on the north side of the North Agora.
 As it stands today, it consists of a semicircular auditorium fronted by a shallow stage structure about 46 m wide.
 The lower part of the auditorium survives intact, with nine rows of marble seats divided into five wedges by radial stairways.
 The seating of the upper part, amounting to an additional twelve rows, has collapsed together with its supporting vaults.
 The plan is an extremely open one, with numerous entrances at ground level and several stairways giving access to the upper rows of seats.
 A system of massive parallel buttresses shows that the building was originally vaulted.
 The auditorium would have been lighted by a series of tall, arched windows in the curved outer wall.
-Seating capacity can be estimated at about 1,750.
+Seating capacity is estimated at 1,750.

 The available evidence indicates a construction date in the Antonine or early Severan period (late 2nd or early 3rd century AD).
 The scaenae frons (stage front) was certainly put up at this time, as the style of both sculpture and architectural ornament suggest.
 Statue bases terminating the retaining walls of the auditorium bore the names of two brothers, senators in the early Severan period, and two inscribed bases placed symmetrically against the exterior facade held statues of Aphrodisian benefactors, Claudia Antonia Tatiana and her uncle Lucius Antonius Dometinus, who were active at the end of the 2nd century.
 Tatiana is known to have had close ties with Ephesus, and it is possible that the striking similarities between this building and the bouleuterion on the civic agora there, dated by inscription to the mid-2nd century, are due to some initiative on her part.
 We do not know what stood here before the 2nd century AD, but it is likely that the present building replaced a smaller one contemporary with the laying out of the agora in the late 1st century BC.